upGrad KnowledgeHut SkillFest Sale!

 But the simplest way is by setting width and height CSS for an element.

-By default, View component in React native has the display set to flex.
-Flex is a CSS property which is used to expand and shrink a component dynamically based on available space.
-If you set flex:1 then the component will take up all the available space.
-If a parent element is given flex:1 then all its child elements will evenly distribute available space among themselves.
-We can change the width of the child element by giving a higher value of flex property.
-The larger the flex given, the higher the ratio of space a component will take compared to its siblings.
+By default, the View component in React Native has its display property set to flex.
+Flex is a CSS property used to expand and shrink components dynamically based on available space.
+Setting flex: 1 on a component makes it take up all the available space.
+If a parent element has flex: 1, its child elements will evenly distribute the available space among themselves.

 CSS Flexbox is used to design a responsive layout easily without using float or position CSS property.
 Float and position values were used to build any type of UI which are not very easy.
 Flexbox is added in CSS3.
 Flexbox is designed to provide a consistent layout on different screen sizes.
 You will normally use a combination of flexDirection, alignItems, and justify-content to achieve the right layout.